karmaniverous/entity-manager/.stan/system/stan.todo.md

 - Follow-through: added K generic to the removeKeys implementation and accepted EntityRecordPartial forms (single/array) to match overloads exactly; unified return to EntityItemPartial<…, K>, fixing TS2394 in build/docs.

+- Follow-through: finalized removeKeys implementation as a supertype of all overloads (accepting strict and projected inputs) and returning strict domain items, satisfying overload compatibility (TS2394) during build/docs.